...

 1. Verify the authenticity of the document

 It’s essential to ensure that the “acta de posesión” is authentic and legally valid.
-This can be done by verifying the document’s authenticity with a notary public or a legal expert.
+This can be done by verifying the document’s authenticity with a local authority, notary public, or legal expert.

 2. Ensure that the document is up-to-date